|

 When in 1985 I found out about the old name, I liked it, and just started spelling my name that way.
 I changed my name officially by deed poll in 1988.
-No one else in my family changed, so I now spell my name different to my father and my brothers.
-I did surprise my father though by discovering that his father was born "Humphrys" in 1896.
+No one else in my family changed, so I spell my name different to my brothers.
+I did surprise my father by discovering that his father was born "Humphrys" in 1896.

-My four children use the spelling "Humphrys", so I have started a whole new branch with this spelling.
+My children use the spelling "Humphrys", so I have started a whole new branch of the tree with this spelling.

 The grave of my great-great-grandfather